 - 1. Expedited External Review may be requested when: - a.
 An adverse benefit determination involves: (1) a medical condition with regard to which the timeframe for completing an expedited internal appeal under the interim final regulations would seriously jeopardize the Claimant's life, health, or ability to regain maximum function; and (2) a request for an expedited internal appeal has been filed; or - b.
 A denial of coverage based on a determination that the recommended or requested health care service or treatment is experimental or investigational and the Claimant's treating health care provider certifies in writing that the recommended or requested health care service or treatment that is the subject of the adverse determination would be significantly less effective if not promptly initiated, and a request for an expedited internal appeal has been filed. - c.
-A final internal adverse benefit determination involves: - A medical condition where the timeframe for completing a standard external review under the interim final regulations would seriously jeopardize the Claimant's: (a) life; or (b) ability to regain maximum function; or - 2) An admission, availability of care, continued stay, or health care item or service for which the Claimant received emergency services, but has not been discharged from a facility; or

-- 3) A denial of coverage based on a determination that the recommended or requested health care service or treatment is experimental or investigational and the Claimant's treating health care provider certifies in writing that the recommended or requested health care service or treatment that is the subject of the adverse determination would be significantly less effective if not promptly initiated. - 2.
-The request for an expedited external review must be made in writing to the University of Utah Health Plans Appeals and Grievances Department at the address indicated on page 5, Important Information. - 3.
-Upon receipt of an exidited external review request, the University of Utah Health Plans will immediately send a copy of the request to the Commissioner together with a fifteen dollar (\$15.00) fee. - 4.
+A final internal adverse benefit determination involves: - 1) A medical condition where the timeframe for completing a standard external review under the interim final regulations would seriously jeopardize the Claimant's: (a) life; or (b) ability to regain maximum function; or - 2) An admission, availability of care, continued stay, or health care item or service for which the Claimant received emergency services, but has not been discharged from a facility; or - 3) A denial of coverage based on a determination that the recommended or requested health care service or treatment is experimental or investigational and the Claimant's treating health care provider certifies in writing that the recommended or requested health care service or treatment that is the subject of the adverse determination would be significantly less effective if not promptly initiated. - 2.
+The request for an expedited external review must be made in writing to the University of Utah Health Plans Appeals and Grievances Department at the address indicated on page 5, Important Information.
 Immediately upon receipt of the request for an expedited external review, a determination will be made as to whether the request meets the requirements earlier set forth above in Standard External Review.
-If the request is eligible for external review, the University of Utah Health Plans Appeals and Grievances Department will assign the request to an Independent Review Organization (IRO) at random that has been approved by the Commissioner to conduct the expedited external review.
-The University of Utah Health Plans Appeals and Grievances Department does not choose the IRO - 5.
-The University of Utah Health Plans will provide all necessary documents and information considered in making the denial of the claim to the assigned IRO. - 6.
-The University of Utah Health Plans will immediately notify the Commissioner and the claimant, and if applicable, the claimant's authorized representative of its eligibility determination.
-The Claimant will be notified of the determination, and an IRO will be assigned as described above in Standard External Review. - 7.
-The Standard or Review, Notice of Decision and Compliance with IRO decision will apply as set forth above in these sections applicable to Standard External Review, except that the IRO will provide written notice of the final decision to the Claimant no more than 72 hours after the IRO receives the request for an external review.
-If the IRO's decision is not in writing the IRO must provide written confirmation of the decision within 48 hours after the date it verbally conveyed the decision.
+The Claimant will be notified of the determination, and an IRO will be assigned as described above in Standard External Review. - 3.
+The Standard of Review, Notice of Decision and Compliance with IRO Decision will apply as set forth above in those sections applicable to Standard External Review, except that the IRO will provide written notice of the final external review decision to the Claimant as expeditiously as the Covered Person's medical condition or circumstances require, but in no event more than 72 hours (7 days for experimental/investigational review) after the IRO receives the request for an expedited external review.
+If the IRO's decision is not in writing, the IRO must provide written confirmation of the decision within 48 hours after the date it verbally conveyed the decision.